X

 All policies including safeguarding are in the policies section.

-Safeguarding has a dedicated team of officers, if you have any concerns please contact the duty Safeguarding officer between 9am-5pm via 07973898849.
+Safeguarding has a dedicated team of officers, if you have any concerns please contact the Duty Safeguarding Officer between 9am-5pm via 07973898849.
 If you have any concerns which are out of hours please contact the relevant local authority:

 Dorset: 01202 657279